What to submit

 Reach out again if you haven’t received a response to your submission within 4 days.

 New issues are typically posted on the 2nd of each month.
-A quirk of how Neologism started dictates the named month of the issue belongs to the month preceding the date of publication.
+A quirk of how Neologism started dictates the named month of the issue belongs to the month preceding the date of publication, and we will pretend respect for consistency and tradition and not laziness preserves this format.

 Copyrights